 If you are registered for goods and services tax/harmonized sales tax, you can also claim input tax credits for the portion of GST/HST that was paid on the house expenses that related to your business.
 Review these amounts carefully.
 Since the GST/HST can only be claimed on expenses that GST/HST was charged, expenses such as mortgage interest and some utilities that do not charge GST/HST would not qualify for a GST/HST rebate.

 Using tax preparation software designed for self-employed taxpayers takes the guesswork out of taxes.
-With step-by-step instructions and easy-to-follow guides, TurboTax Home & Business is the perfect choice for small business owners and for every Canadian who has earned self-employed income.
+With step-by-step instructions and easy-to-follow guides, TurboTax Self-Employed is the perfect choice for self-employed small business owners and for every Canadian who has earned self-employed income.